Skip to content

 Australia

-Australian bank accounts require a BSB (Bank State Branch) and an account number submitted as separate fields.
+Australian bank accounts require a BSB (Bank State Branch), an account number, and an account name submitted as separate fields.

 FieldFormatExample